The year is 2022, and having an E-store seems a necessity for your business, and e-business on Shopify may just do wonders for you.

 3. Invest in Customer Loyalty Programs

-Tapping new prospects is key for online marketing success.
+Tapping new prospects is key to online marketing success.
 However, you may want to invest more in your existing clients.

 So, here’s what you can do.
 Loyalty programs are an amazing technique to increase customer retention as it makes your brand appear more trustworthy among your customers.